Zhiyu-Chen/Machine-Learning-Evaluation-Ontology/README.md

 Build KB

 - make sure the output from the 2nd stage is in "./data/kb_input.txt'"
-- run in command line with "python build_kb.py", and the file "demo_db.owl" will be generated as the knowledge base.
+- run in command line with "python build_kb.py", and the file "./data/sdo/demo_db.owl" will be generated as the knowledge base.